Thai Food Made Easy | RAD-NA-GOONG

 Method

--Prepare the rice vermicelli according to the instruction on the package.
+-Prepare the rice vermicelli according to the instructions on the package.

--Heat 1 tablespoon of vegetable oil and chopped garlic into a frying pan over high heat until garlic turn golden in colour.
+-Heat 1 tablespoon of vegetable oil and chopped garlic into a frying pan over a high heat until the garlic turns golden in colour.
 Add the cooked noodles and a tiny splash of dark soy sauce, quickly stir.
-Then transfer the seasoned noodle onto the serving plate.
+Then transfer the seasoned noodles onto a serving plate.

 -Pour the corn flour mixture into the sauce.
-Keep stirring until the flour cooked and gravy turns clearer and thicker consistency.
+Keep stirring until the flour is cooked and the gravy turns to a clearer and thicker consistency.

--Pour the prawns gravy on top of the noodles and serve Rad-Na-Goong immediately
+-Pour the prawn gravy on top of the noodles and serve Rad-Na-Goong immediately.

 Tip:

--I like to add a tiny squeeze of lemon juice or rice vinegar for fresh taste.
+-I like to add a tiny squeeze of lemon juice or rice vinegar for a fresh taste.

--Keep a very close eye whilst your cooking the garlic as it is easily burnt.
+-Keep a very close eye whilst cooking the garlic as it is easily burnt.

 -Do not over cook the rice vermicelli.
 You can always add the water later.